 Research in empirical distributive justice has diversely addressed the study of the justification of economic inequality.
 In this landscape, one line of research is the literature on the justification of wage inequality based on salary gaps between occupations (Jasso, 1978; Kelley and Evans, 1993; Osberg and Smeeding, 2006; Wegener, 1987).
-Additionally, another part of the literature has underscored how the market justice principles permeate other spheres of society, such as the legitimacy of how market outcomes (e.g. wages) are transferred to other social domains, such as income-based access to welfare such as education, healthcare, or old age pensions (Castillo et al., 2024; Lindh, 2015).
+Additionally, another part of the literature has underscored how the market justice principles permeate other spheres of society, such as the legitimacy of how market outcomes (e.g., wages) are transferred to other social domains, such as income-based access to welfare, such as education, healthcare, or old age pensions (Castillo et al., 2024; Lindh, 2015).
 This implies that welfare services are viewed as legitimate commodities that can be traded, evaluated, and priced (Busemeyer and Iversen, 2020).

 Currently, there are several ways in which researchers have named individual preferences toward income-based access to social services.
 Nevertheless, their common ground is the use of the survey item which states “Is it just or unjust – right or wrong – that people with higher incomes can buy better [welfare service] than people with lower incomes?
 In this regard, studies on “perceptions of fairness” in access to healthcare, such as Knesebeck et al. (2016) and Immergut and Schneider (2020), have assessed whether citizens find it fair that wealthier individuals receive better healthcare services than poorer individuals.
 In the educational domain, Lee and Stacey (2023) scrutinized Australian citizens' support for income-based access to schooling by gauging whether individuals consider it fair that higher-income families can secure a better education for their children.
 Similarly, other cross-country comparative studies such as Lindh (2015) and Svallfors (2007) have combined both indicators as a general indicator for the “market-based distribution” of welfare services.
 Recently, a study by Castilo et al. (2024) scrutinized market justice preferences on the student population in Chile in the domains of education, healthcare, and pensions, as well as by employing a single indicator of market justice.
 In this paper, I adopted the latter approach to scrutinize market justice preferences, as I am interested in the general preferences beyond specific social policy domain.

-In line with the above, I argue that changes in network diversity can nurture changes in political attitudes as they reflect the influence of new social contexts and the information they provide.
+In line with the above, I expect that network diversity nurtures greater skepticism toward the fairness of market mechanisms (market skepticism hypothesis) in distributing resources, and particularly the legitimacy of market-based distribution of social welfare.
+Especially regarding individual change, I argue that changes in network diversity can nurture changes in political attitudes as they reflect the influence of new social contexts and the information they provide.
 As individuals encounter different life experiences, they may develop critical views on the fairness of market distributions and market-based access to social welfare (market skepticism hypothesis).
 Over time, greater network diversity allows individuals to accumulate a variety of experiences and learn from qualitatively new information.
-Therefore, the main hypothesis of this study read as follows:
+Therefore, the main hypothesis of this study reads as follows:

 H1: the greater the changes in network diversity, the less support market justice.